martgil/webext-docs/networkStatus.rst

 .. api-section-annotation-hack::

-Returns the $(ref:NetworkLinkInfo} of the current network connection.
+Returns the :ref:`NetworkLinkInfo` of the current network connection.

 .. api-header::
    :label: Required permissions